Understanding Gestational Diabetes (GDM)

 Convenient & Non-Invasive – At-home stool test, no fasting required.

-High accuracy – AI prediction based on comprehensive microbiome and clinical data
+High accuracy – AI prediction based on the comprehensive microbiome and clinical data